nim-lang-cn/website/jekyll/_posts/2017-10-02-documenting-profiling-and-debugging-nim-code.md

 <3> Each character in the string `x` is iterated over, if a character is a
     letter then `ab` is called, if it's a number then `num` is called, and if it's something else then `diff` is called.
+<4> The `\0` signifies the end of the string, we break out of the loop here.
-<4> We perform the analysis 10 thousand times in order to let the profiler
+<5> We perform the analysis 10 thousand times in order to let the profiler
     measure reliably.

 Save it as `main.nim`, then compile it by executing